-- Place the ground lamb, beef, pork and lard in a deep mixing bowl and mix it with your hands.
+- Place the ground lamb, beef, veal and tallow in a deep mixing bowl and mix it with your hands.
 Start adding the garlic water bit by bit and keep mixing.
 At this point add salt and pepper and mix a bit more with your hands.

-- Place the meat mixture in the refrigerator (try covering it with aluminium foil or a lid) and wait for at least an hour for the mixture to get aromatised.
+- Place the meat mixture in the refrigerator (try covering it with aluminium foil or a lid) and wait for at least 4 hours for the mixture to get aromatised.

-- Cook them on a grill or using a grilling pan (grease it with lard) over medium to high temperature.
+- Cook them on a grill or using a grilling pan (grease it with tallow) over medium temperature.
 Make sure you turn them several times so that they get a nice crust from all sides.